 - brain infections, such as meningitis

-- certain conditions, such as cerebral palsy and autism spectrum disorder
+- having conditions such as cerebral palsy and autism

 - has not had a seizure before